Quantitative Obata's Theorem: Introduction

 The difficulties in order to conclude the proof are mainly two, and are strictly linked: \begin{enumerate} \item Show that $Q_{\ell}\ni q\mapsto c_{q}$ is almost constant; \item Show that $\qq(Q_{\ell}) \simeq 1$. \end{enumerate} Let us stress that at this stage the only given information is that $\int_{Q_{\ell}} c^{2}_{q}\, \qq \simeq 1$.
 The intuition why 1. and 2. should hold is that an oscillation of $c_{q}$ would correspond to an oscillation of $u$ ``orthogonal to the transport rays'', which would be expensive in terms of Dirichlet energy of $u$.
 The proofs of the two claims are the most technical part of the work and correspond respectively to \autoref{prop:varcqlongrays} and \autoref{prop:massoflongraysbound}. \\Let us mention that the two difficulties 1. and 2. were not present in the proof of the quantitative L\'evy-Gromov inequality in \cite{CMM}, where it was sufficient to work with characteristic functions (which have a fixed scale, i.e. they are either $0$ or $1$).

-{\bf Acknowledgement:} Part of the work was developed when D.S. was visiting F.C. at SISSA and A.M. at the Mathematics Institute of the University of Warwick; he wishes to thank both institutes for the excellent working conditions and the stimulating atmosphere. \\ A.M. is supported by the EPSRC First Grant EP/R004730/1 ``Optimal transport and geometric analysis'' and by the ERC Starting Grant 802689 ``CURVATURE''.
+{\bf Acknowledgement:} Part of the work was developed when D.S. was visiting F.C. at SISSA and A.M. at the Mathematics Institute of the University of Warwick; he wishes to thank both institutes for the excellent working conditions and the stimulating atmosphere. \\ A.M. is supported by the EPSRC First Grant EP/R004730/1 ``Optimal transport and geometric analysis'' and by the ERC Starting Grant 802689 ``CURVATURE''.\\ The authors are grateful to the anonymous reviewers, for their suggestions that helped to improve a previous version of the paper.